mansim07/datamesh-templates/metadata-tagmanager/README.md

 # Datamesh Templates
 This repository contains a series of Datamesh templates that automate the metadata management process in the Data as a Product lifecycle for Dataplex managed data assets.
-This may be accomplished with Dataplex's Custom Tasks utility, which is based on the Sparkservelss service and can be readily customized by developers.
+This may be accomplished with Dataplex's custom tasks utility, which is based on the Sparkservelss service and can be readily customized by developers.

 With this set of automation code, you'll be able to build data-as-a-products and annotate them at scale which is a primary challenge.
 The tool now supports automated annotations for the following: